-- Experience levels and currency, acknowledging that low levels of experience may result in a lack of flexibility and a high level of experience may make pilots complacent - j) An acknowledgement that HF risks are dynamic and will need constant re-evaluation.
-This includes being comfortable with withdrawing from a display if the risk is considered to be too great by the pilot and / or the DAE - k) The importance of a display pilot being able to reflect on their own attitudes and skills and the ability to constructively critique their own performance - 12.10.
-The HF topics mentioned above are an element of the HF syllabus as delivered at Flying Display symposiums. - 12.11.
+- The importance of a display pilot being able to reflect on their own attitudes and skills and the ability to constructively critique their own performance - 13.7.
+The HF topics mentioned above are an element of the HF syllabus as delivered at Flying Display symposiums. - 13.8.
 It is recommended that DAEs produce and use an HF crib sheet, such as the example below, to prompt discussions during DA Evaluations.